Stablex and the community

 A dedicated team and ongoing efforts

 We are firmly committed to being a good neighbour.
-Community relations management is part of the daily work of four Stablex team members:
+Community relations management is part of the daily work of three Stablex team members:

 - Pierre Légo, Health, Safety and Environment Manager